Filing Form 1065: What Partners Need to now to report income

 Page four:

-Page four of the Form 1065 lists Schedule K, the partners’ distributive share of items.
+Page four of Form 1065 lists Schedule K, the partners’ distributive share of items.
 It has sections for:

 • Income and losses